 - aseptic meningitis (either during flares or chronically, depending on the autoinflammatory disease)

 - Gastrointestinal inflammation, ulcers, or perforations

 Depending on the syndrome, many will have flares of symptoms that can last for a few days to several weeks, while some will have continuous inflammatory symptoms.
 Between flares, some patients may be asymptomatic with normal lab values.
 But for those with mild to moderate chronic symptoms, even when they do not have a fever, they may have elevated inflammatory markers, other abnormal labs and/or symptoms related to chronic inflammation.

 It’s important to note that the above list represents the most common presentation of many autoinflammatory diseases, but there are some who do not have typical symptoms.

-It is essential that physicians consider autoinflammatory diseases as a possible diagnosis when they are presented with a patient who has recurrent fevers, especially since childhood, along with other symptoms such as rash and/or arthritis.
-Although these are rare diseases, they are often misdiagnosed for years, or patients go undiagnosed into adulthood.
+It is essential that physicians consider autoinflammatory diseases as a possible diagnosis when they are presented with a patient who has recurrent fevers or other signs of systemic inflammation, especially since childhood, along with other symptoms such as rash and/or arthritis.
 With genetic testing and resources to compare symptoms, doctors should be able to diagnose, and treat more patients.